 Syllabus Tutorial (University of Minnesota Center for Teaching and Learning Services).

 An in depth tutorial on all aspects of syllabus and course design, including multiple examples of each element in a syllabus.
-Open the link to World Lecture Hall for examples of syllabi from many disciplines and courses.

 Guide to a Course Outline (McGill University).